ROSEMARY IRONS • CERAMICIST

 Glazes often have a stone or marble like quality and are tactile.
 They can be smooth and silky or dry and reflect the material qualities of ceramics and the raw materials that make up the glaze.
 Some work includes ash from (sustainably sourced) redgum trees.

 Her current work in functional bowls, beakers, cups, platters and plates has been created from her interest and delight in getting together with groups of people over shared dishes of food.
-This interest grew during her time living in the middle east where large platters of food were associated with many types of celebrations enjoyed by of new friends and acquaintances from all over the world.
+This interest grew during her time living in the middle east where large platters of food were associated with many types of celebrations enjoyed by new friends and acquaintances from all over the world.

 Thus, some of the forms are linked to Arabic style cooking vessels and often highlights edges and angles and focuses on rims to frame the food and beverages they are designed to hold.